Ycastillo2003/Perform-a-SQL-query/README.md

 # SQL: Performing an SQL query.
-Description: In this project, I demonstrated foundational SQL skills by writing and executing queries to retrieve data.
+In this project, I demonstrated foundational SQL skills by writing and executing queries to retrieve data.

+# Environments and Technologies Used</h2>
+- Google Cloud Virtual Machines.
+- SQL database

+# Actions and observations